What is the role of the ISX?

 The ISX generally eschews government support.
 It tries to find non-bureaucratic ways to support Aboriginal people and communities.
 Our online and community trading floors are free places to market ideas and investment opportunities.

 What We Want Right Away

 Our goal is to build appropriate, strong and growing investments in Indigenous businesses and social and cultural enterprises.
 Between 2004 and 2009 over 5,000 Indigenous people, enterprises and communities nationwide have used the ISX to post information and to track down investors, supporters and mentors.
-Our website is becoming an established institution and self managing network, monthly traffic is very strong with between 200,000 and 300,000 hits on average.
+Our website is becoming an established institution and self managing network and our updates and analysis are eagerly awaited and read with much interest.

 What We'd Like to See in the Medium to Long Term

 Our long-term mission is to create high quality, patient capital investment in Indigenous people and their dreams.
 Any Indigenous person is free to put forward a business proposal before investors and supporters through our online and community trading floors.
 We welcome those who are putting up their ideas for the first time no matter how crude.
 We encourage first time business people to work on their ideas over time and to continue to refine them by re-listing and improving their proposals.
 We strive to assist Indigenous business Australia wherever we are needed.

 For many years the ISX has run on the smell of an oily rag.
 All investment flows directly to Aboriginal businesses.
 In the future we will be creating some funds to provide infrastructure so that we can continue our work.
 The national ISX is driven by volunteers.

 What are We Working on Now and Why Your Support is Really Critical